nguyenan1997/BE/YOUTUBE_API_DOCS.md

 # YouTube Channel Analysis API Documentation

 ## Overview
 This API allows you to analyze YouTube channel screenshots by fetching multiple images from external URLs and using Google Gemini AI to extract comprehensive channel information from all images combined.
+It also supports manually adding channels without AI analysis.

 ## Base URL
 ```